GWUvision/Hotels-50K/README.md

 pip install -r requirements.txt
 ```

+Re-implementation of our baseline methods additionally requires Facebook's 'Faiss' library for efficient similarity search (https://github.com/facebookresearch/faiss).
+Instructions for installing Faiss can be found at https://github.com/facebookresearch/faiss/blob/master/INSTALL.md.
+Be sure to do both step 1 for the library install and step 2 for the Python interface.

 ## Downloading the dataset
 The metadata for the hotels, chains and images is in the 'input/dataset.tar.gz' file.
 When you decompress this folder, you will find four csv files with the following headers: